UKCloud/documentation/articles/openstack/ostack-how-use-barbican.md

 ### Listing secrets

-Secrets are identified by their URI, indicated as a `href` value.
-This example shows the secret you created in the previous steps:
+Secrets are identified by their URI, indicated as an `href` value.
+This example shows the secret created in the previous steps:

 ```none
 $ openstack secret list